-TermitesTermites are social insects that are closely related to cockroaches.
+TermitesTermites (also called white ants) are social insects that are more closely related to cockroaches rather than to ants.
 They're famous for their very destructive habits.
 Wood is a big part of termites' diet and even though only a handful of termite species in Australia cause economic damage, said damage ranges in the billions.
 Termites are very widespread - it's estimated 1 in every 5 homes in Australia either has or has had a termite infestation in the recent past.
-Out of the 360 species of termites in Australia, only a handful are responsible for that damage, but it's enough.
+Out of the 360 species of termites in Australia, only a handful are responsible for that damage, but surely that’s more than enough.

 Species of Termites in Australia